Mayuri-Chan/pyrofork/docs/source/index.rst

     @app.on_message(filters.private)
     async def hello(client, message):
-        await message.reply("Hello from Pyrogram!")
+        await message.reply("Hello from PyroFork!")

     app.run()

-**Pyrogram** is a modern, elegant and asynchronous :doc:`MTProto API <topics/mtproto-vs-botapi>` framework.
+**PyroFork** is a modern, elegant and asynchronous :doc:`MTProto API <topics/mtproto-vs-botapi>` framework.
 It enables you to easily interact with the main Telegram API through a user account (custom client) or a bot identity (bot API alternative) using Python.

 Support
 -------

-If you'd like to support Pyrogram, you can consider:
+If you'd like to support PyroFork, you can consider:

 - `Become a GitHub sponsor <https://github.com/sponsors/delivrance>`_.
 - `Become a LiberaPay patron <https://liberapay.com/delivrance>`_.